greenfrog82/DailyCoding/README.md

 # DailyCoding

-This repository for daily algorithm training!!
+This is the repository for daily algorithm training!!